 It may be the buzziest of buzzwords, but it’s not always clear what is meant by “Artificial Intelligence” (AI) nor how it is relevant to the contact centre.
 In an industry where person-to-person contact and communication is still highly valued by both operators and customers, there is an understandable suspicion around employing AI to administer customer enquiries.

-However, in an age where budgets are under pressure and customers are increasingly demanding, AI could be the key to streamlining contact centre processes and taking customer service to the next level.
+However, in an age where budgets are under pressure and customers are increasingly demanding, contact centre AI could be the key to streamlining contact centre processes and taking customer service to the next level.
 When integrated with contact centre systems and databases, AI empowers operators to predict customer behaviour and make proactive decisions that deliver competitive advantage.
 By analysing historical customer data, AI can be used to forecast how customers will behave in the future and anticipate their needs to ensure satisfaction.

 This delivers significant benefits for contact centres, enabling organisations to develop a well-informed strategy that results in competitive advantages, including: